antizwiebel/SmartPlantPot_iOS/README.md

 Some features include:

-- an overview of all your plants
+- a homepage with an overview of all your plants
-- an extensive and interactive graphical representation of all the plant data you gathered with your Raspberry Pi.
+- an extensive and interactive graphical representation of all the plant data you gathered with your Raspberry Pi
+- history of all your plant data at the history tab or for a specific plant at its detail page
+- support and display of a webcam image of your plant

 ## Important